rookiehb/rookiehb/README.md

 ### Hi there 👋

-😄 I am an incoming ECE Ph.D. student at UIUC.
+😄 I am a first-year ECE Ph.D. student at UIUC.

 🌱 I’m interested in foundation model safety and trustworthy machine learning.